 Machame Route 6 Days Kilimanjaro Climbing, the Machame or (Whiskey Route) at a total length of 65km, is one of the most popular for Kilimanjaro climbers.
-We, at Kilimanjaro On Foot, would recommend the short 6-day programme only to those with climbing experience, reasonable level of fitness and a yearning for a challenge.
+We, at Kilimanjaro On Foot, would recommend the short 6-day program only to those with climbing experience, a reasonable level of fitness, and a yearning for a challenge.

 The Machame Route 6 Days starts here.

 You rise early at Machame camp and after breakfast, you climb an hour or so to the top of the forest and then for 2 hours at a gentler gradient through the moorland zone.
 After a short lunch and rest, you continue up a rocky ridge onto the Shira plateau.
 By now you will be able to see in an easterly direction, the Western Breach with its stunning glaciers.
 You are now due west of Kibo and after a short hike, you will reach the Shira campsite at 3 840m.
 The porters will boil drinking and washing water, before serving dinner.
 The night at this exposed camp will even be colder than the previous night, with temperatures dropping to well below freezing.